lolwierd/lolwierd/content/notes/prompt-eng.md

 - Input Data - the input or question that we are interested to find a response for
 - Output Indicator - the type or format of the output.

-imma not write obv shit now. waste of time.
+imma not write obv things now. waste of time.

 seperating the prompt into instruction and input helps. be precise. concise. dont be clever.